 Get three months free of the most secure VPN

-Well-known as a name to trust in the web security world, NordVPN is a great choice if you want to keep your data private and secure.
-In fact, if you were to ask the average internet user to name a VPN, it’d probably be Nord.
+Well known as a name to trust in the web security world, in our NordVPN review we found that the famous provider is a great choice if you want to keep your data private and secure.

-And, with a big name often comes notoriety, so we’ll address the elephant in the room – 2018’s server hack, and Nord’s response to it.
-Not at all a good situation to be in (a security company being hacked themselves), Nord’s initial response was somewhat slow.
-However, two years later the firm has undertaken two independent audits, demonstrating its servers’ privacy to be good and its no-logging claims to be true.
+With a big name often comes notoriety, so we’ll address the elephant in the room – 2018’s server hack, and Nord’s response to it.
+Not at all a good situation to be in (a cybersecurity company being hacked themselves), Nord’s initial response was somewhat slow.
+However, three years later the firm has undertaken two independent audits, demonstrating its servers’ privacy to be solid and its no-logging claims to be true.